 |These screws have literally been in this bowl since 2009|

 Remove the old staples, using pliers.
 I really got attached to the tool pictured below because, although it is meant for cutting, it has such a fabulous grip.
 I used it for pulling 2.6 billion staples from the sub-floor after ripping up carpet for hardwood floors.
 But pliers are what you’ll probably have on hand.

 Throw out the old foam – especially if it is a vintage/used piece.
 Blech.
 I’ve seen people keep the grossest foam that is starting to disintegrate.
-I just worry about mites and dust trapped in old foam.
+I just worry about mites, farts and dust trapped in old foam.
 I used quilter’s batting because I wanted to maintain the super flat look.
 But usually people will use upholstery foam with some batting on top.
 Use what you find comfortable!

 Tips for Replacing Foam/Batting on Upholstered Chairs:

 This is where we deviate a bit from other tutorials (you can skip this step if you’d prefer).
-Once cut out, we affix the batting to the chair seat with a few staples so we’re not wrestling with it and the fabric simultaneously.
-I don’t see a lot of people do this, and it is extra work, but it makes life so much easier – which I think helps to get a perfect end result.
+Once cut it out, we affix the batting to the chair seat with a few staples so we’re not wrestling with it and the fabric simultaneously.
+I don’t see a lot of people do this, and it is extra work, but it makes upholstering so much easier – which I think helps to get a perfect end result.
 After affixing the batting, trim some of the excess batting for less bulk in the finished product.

 Throughout the whole process, stop periodically and check fitment.
 You don’t want bunches of fabric on the underside of the seat where it will be affixed to the chair frame.